The Big Fat Quiz of the Year: 2012

 The 2012 edition aired on 30 December 2012.
 The teams did not take team names.

 The in-studio final bonus questions were provided by Team GB and Paralympics GB athletes Nicola Adams, Natasha Baker, Sophie Christiansen, Hannah Cockroft, Helen Glover, Ed McKeever, Etienne Stott, and Peter Wilson.
 The Great British Bake Off finalists Brendan Lynch, James Morton, and John Whaite provided a live guest question.
 Recorded guest questions were provided by PSY, Gerard Butler, Usain Bolt, Jessica Ennis, Felix Baumgartner, Kylie Minogue, Cheryl Cole, Simon Callow, Jenson Button, Tom Daley, Warwick Davis, and Charles Dance (doing a dramatic reading from Fifty Shades of Grey).
 The children of Mitchell Brook Primary School once again made an appearance acting out the Diamond Jubilee Concert.
-Providing the song lyric as news story segment was Jon Snow, reporting on "Call Me Maybe".
+Providing the song lyric as news story segment was Jon Snow, reporting on "Call Me Maybe."
+During the show, Whitehall and Corden had pizza delivered and ate it with red wine.

 The mystery guest was Gary Connery, the stunt-double for the Queen, who skydived out of a helicopter during the 2012 Olympics opening ceremony.

-During the show, Whitehall and Corden had pizza delivered and ate it with red wine.
+The program received 180 complaints to Ofcom, largely over jokes Whitehall and Corden made implying that the Queen had had anal sex with Prince Philip to celebrate their 65th anniversary.

+The Daily Mail called the 2012 edition "Channel 4's sick show they call comedy."
+Though the government declined to formally investigate the program after the complains, Conservative MP Conor Burns called Corden and Whitehall's behavior "obscene" and "unacceptable."